dotnet/maui/docs/design/APIChangeTracking.md

 ### Merging the API Files

-To merge the API files, we just need to run a script - and then comit the changes to git:
+To merge the API files, we just need to run a script - and then commit the changes to git:

 ```
 .\eng\scripts\mark-shipped.ps1